Local Regulations

 Required Documentation

-- Demolition Permit: Required to legally execute the demolition project.
+- Demolition Permit: Required to legally commence demolition activities.

 Inspection Process

-- Final Inspection: After cleanup, schedule a final inspection to verify that the site is cleared and compliant with all regulations.
+- Final Site Inspection: After cleanup, conduct a final inspection to ensure all debris has been properly disposed of and the site is safe for future use.